 A violinist whose technical mastery and dedication to teaching shaped the sound of German string playing for generations.

-Willy Hess was a musician whose life was defined by the bow and the classroom.
-Born in Mannheim in 1859, he emerged from a family of violinists to become a leading soloist and orchestral leader in Europe.
-His career was a tour of prestigious podiums: he served as concertmaster for the Frankfurt Opera, the Boston Symphony Orchestra under Nikisch, and finally the Royal Concertgebouw Orchestra in Amsterdam.
-Beyond the stage, Hess was a revered pedagogue, holding professorships at the Hoch Conservatory in Frankfurt and later at the Berlin University of the Arts.
-His editions of classical violin works and his own technical studies became standard texts, passing his rigorous, clear-minded approach to technique to countless students.
-He died in Berlin in 1939, leaving behind a legacy not of flashy celebrity, but of profound, enduring influence on the craft of violin playing.
+Willy Hess served as concertmaster for the Frankfurt Opera, the Boston Symphony Orchestra under Nikisch, and the Royal Concertgebouw Orchestra in Amsterdam.
+Born in Mannheim in 1859 into a family of violinists, he became a leading soloist and orchestral leader across Europe.
+His editions of classical violin works and his own technical studies became standard texts, passing a rigorous, clear-minded approach to technique to countless students.
+He held professorships at the Hoch Conservatory in Frankfurt and the Berlin University of the Arts, leaving an enduring influence on the craft of violin playing.

 The biggest hits of 1859